-What once was a small handful of companies you could choose from to get quotes to have solar installed on your house has now exploded into a giant industry of dozens of companies that want to be your solar installer of choice.
+What once was a small handful of companies you could choose from to get quotes to have solar installed has now exploded into a giant industry of dozens of companies that want to be your solar installer of choice.
+But how do you choose the right solar installer?

 Countless companies are all promising to help you save money on electricity.
 And that’s good for you.

-As with any industry though, when there is a boom in the number of available options, the quality of the options available differs greatly.
+As with any industry, though, quality differs significantly when there is a boom in the number of available options

 There are three primary types of solar companies: